Malaysia Airport Transfers

 Departing from KLIA Bus Station, the Airport Liner Bus is another way to travel to KLIA2.
 While the first bus departs at 5:30 am, the last one is scheduled for 11:50 pm, so plan accordingly.
 You will find the bus station at Level 1 of KLIA's main building.
 There are overhead signages that will direct you where to go, but in case you are confused, just ask a customer service office for assistance.

 There you have it!
-Four ways you can traverse not only between KLIA1 and KLIA2 but can also book bus tickets from wherever you are staying in Kuala Lumpur.
+Four ways you can traverse not only between KLIA1 and KLIA2 but can also buy bus tickets online from wherever you are staying in Kuala Lumpur.